-> Integrating the results of over a decade of spatial hearing research into a high-precision binaural rendering engine.
+Integrating the results of over a decade of spatial hearing research.

-> Anaglyph is part of an ongoing research effort into the perceptual and technical capabilities of binaural rendering.
+Anaglyph is part of an ongoing research effort into the perceptual and technical capabilities of binaural rendering.
 The latest incarnation, Anaglyph VST, has been designed as an audio plugin to both support ongoing research efforts as well as to make accessible the fruits of this research to audio engineers through traditional existing DAW environments.
 Amongst its features, Anaglyph includes a personalizable morphological ITD model, near-field ILD corrections and HRTF parallax selection, a Localisation Enhancer, an Externalisation Booster, and SOFA HRIR file support.

 Customization of binaural rendering parameters for a given listener.
 Select here the specific HRTF (ears), by choosing an appropriate HRTF/SOFA file.
 Tailor HEAD SIZE to optimize lateral cues.

 Rendering enhancements that improve the sensation of distance for nearby source positions.
 PARALLAX correction selects HRIR positions based on the actual direction of arrival of the sound object as “seen” by each ear, rather than using the head-centered coordinate system.
 ILD correction modifies the right/left levels, as a function of frequency, to account for the head shadowing effect of nearby sound objects.
 This modification is applied predominantly to the opposite side ear, in an effort to maintain sound level of the nearby ear.